Quick Summary

 Residents achieved economic stability through agriculture and trade, leading to the development of the earliest civilizations.
 Indus Valley Civilization was no exception to economic stability.
 For the efficient exchange of goods, the town planning of Indus Valley Civilization had roads and streets.

-In the town planning, the roads divided the urban settlements into rectangular blocks.
+In town planning, the roads divided the urban settlements into rectangular blocks.
 The streets exhibited straight paths and intersected each other at right angles.
-On top of that, the streets were 13 – 34 feet wide and spaced well enough to accommodate large traffic.
+They were also 13 – 34 feet wide and spaced well enough to accommodate large traffic.

 Residents of the Indus Valley Civilization could easily commute because the roads and streets followed a grid-based layout.
-The presence of lamp posts alongside the roads suggests the existence of street lights.
-Dustbins on the streets indicate municipal administration as well.
+Lampposts alongside the roads suggest the existence of street lights, and dustbins on the streets indicate municipal administration as well.

 The Indus Valley Civilization constructed buildings with burnt bricks, distinguishing them from structures in other early civilizations that used stones.
 They connected the drainage system well to these buildings.
-To prevent water leakage, builders occasionally utilized sunburned bricks and baked bricks in constructing buildings.
+To prevent water leakage, builders occasionally used sunburned bricks and baked bricks to construct buildings.

 Furthermore, excavations indicated the existence of door and window frames.
 And wood was used to build these frames.
 Extensive excavation in the archaeological sites of the Indus Valley civilization even found evidence for the existence of mud mortars and gypsum cement.

-In the town planning of Indus Valley Civilization buildings like houses, citadels, and halls were built for holding meetings and workmen’s quarters.
-Also, these buildings had efficient frameworks for water supply from public wells that were found by the side of the streets.
+In the town planning of Indus Valley Civilization, buildings like houses, citadels, and halls were built for holding meetings and workmen’s quarters.
+These buildings also had efficient frameworks for water supply from public wells found by the side of the streets.

 The houses built in the urban settlements of the Indus Valley Civilization were of great significance in understanding its town planning.
 Excavation of the Indus Valley Civilization remains indicates the existence of terraced houses built using burnt bricks.